tinohager/PrimeNumberCalculator/README.md

 ## 🔹 Why participate?

-We are collecting performance data from a variety of CPUs!
+We are collecting performance data from a variety of CPUs!<br>
-With just 100 runs, you can help build a comprehensive benchmark dataset.
+With just 100 runs, you can help build a comprehensive benchmark dataset.<br>
 Share your results as an Issue in this repository – every contribution counts!

 ## 🚀 Features